AymaanPathan/dev-buddy/README.md

 ## ✨ The Solution

-**CodeBuddy** is a real-time collaborative code editor that automatically translates code comments into each developer's native language—while keeping the code itself in standard English.
+**DevBuddy** is a real-time collaborative code editor that automatically translates code comments into each developer's native language—while keeping the code itself in standard English.

 Think **"Google Docs meets VS Code"** with built-in multilingual support.